-RESTRICTED CONTRIBUTION
+RESTRICTED CONTRIBUTIONS

-During the year ended September 30, 2012, the Organization received a contribution of \$896,000 that is restricted for the development of a summer fellowship program.
-The contribution must be spent by October 31, 2015.
+During the year ended September 30, 2014, the Organization received two contributions in the amounts of \$783,000 and \$757,000, respectively, which are restricted for the development of summer fellowship programs.
+The contributions must be spent by November 30, 2016 and October 31, 2017.
 Any unexpended proceeds must be returned to the contributing organization.
-Given that it is more likely than not that the entire contribution will be spent in the given time frame, the entire amount was recognized as a contribution.
-In addition, the cash received from this contribution must be held in an account separate from other funds.
+Given that it is more likely than not that the entire contributions will be spent in their given time frame, the entire amounts were recognized as contributions.
+In addition, the cash received from these contributions must be held in an account separate from other funds.